arampers94/Context/README.md

 ### Features (complete)

--View post previews on the left side of the screen and click to expand on the right.
+- View post previews on the left side of the screen and click to expand on the right.
--User auth (sign up/sign in)
+- User auth (sign up/sign in)
--Create text post
+- Create text post
--Rate post (like, dislike)
+- Rate post (like, dislike)

 ## Features (in progress)
--Comment on post
+- Comment on post
--Edit post
+- Edit post
--Delete post
+- Delete post